lermana/nyc_dob_analysis/report.md

 #### Next Steps - Summary

 We could further extend this analysis to borough-level and neighborhood-level.
 Moreover, roping in additional, economic variables could provide additional context.
-Finally, linking applications and permits to complaints and violations could help the city keep a handle on bad actors and preempt the types of work that are at a high-risk of heading in the wrpng direction.
+Finally, linking applications and permits to complaints and violations could help the city keep a handle on bad actors and preempt the types of work that are at a high-risk of heading in the wrong direction.

 [^](#table-of-contents)
 ## Acknowledgments